Spiral dynamics: 8 Levels of Human Value Systems, by Clare W. Graves

 3. Red: Power

 The red level is an egocentric mindset in the spiral dynamics model.
 Someone functioning out of this level is primarily concerned with their own gain regardless of who is harmed in the process.
-An example of people functioning on the red level are narcissistic abusers.
+An example of someone acting on the red level is a narcissistic abuser.

 4. Blue: Order

 In Spiral Dynamics, people on the blue level value order, law, and regulation.
-People functioning out of this level feel that law and order made by those in charge is what makes society moral.
-Examples of people function on the blue level are police officers that believe in the system.
+People functioning out of this level feel that law and order, made by those in charge, is what makes society moral.
+Examples of people who function on the blue level are police officers that believe in the system.